 Although we prefer to drink nearly all green teas in the stream-lined, simplified grandpa style (just leaves in a tall glass of hot water) for almost all other teas, we prefer to brew gongfu.

-Gongfu is a style of tea brewing that supposedly originated in the home of Dancong Oolong teas, in a small city in the East of Guangdong known as Chaozhou.
-Although the style has since deviated far from the traditional methods, some standards persist, and when implemented can help anyone get the most out of their tea.
+Gongfu is a style of tea brewing that supposedly originated in the home of Dancong Oolong teas, in a small city in the Northeast of Guangdong known as Chaozhou.
+Although the style has since deviated far from the traditional methods, some standards persist, and can help anyone get the most out of their tea.

 First there are a few things to consider:

 - The Vessels

 - The Temperature